Enabling Next Generation Dark Energy and Epoch of Reionization Radio Observatories with the MOFF Correlator: The MOFF correlator algorithm

 Conceptually, the digitized electric field from each antenna $E'$ is weighted by the thermal noise (step 1), gridded to a regularly spaced positional grid $\r$ using the holographic antenna gain pattern (step 2, including anti-aliasing filters as needed), and spatially Fourier transformed to produce an electric field image (step 3).
 The electric field image is then squared and averaged to produce the snapshot image.
 A graphical representation of the correlation process is shown in Figure \ref{moffFig}.

 This algorithm is the basis of the MOFF correlator.
 Conceptually what it has done is to take the visibility calibration and gridding steps that are normally performed as part of the post-correlation imaging pipeline, and has placed them before the input to the X part of the correlator.
 The resulting gridded electric field can be correlated using an efficient spatial FFT, greatly reducing the required computation for compact radio arrays.
 By incorporating the gridding as part of the correlation process, a MOFF correlator has a number of advantages over traditional imaging correlators: \begin{enumerate} \item The antennas do not need to be placed on a regular grid.
-The gridding operation produces the regularly spaced input needed by a spatial FFT---the antennas can be arranged in any pattern. \item The grid spacing can be chosen to match the FOV and science case, using the same arguments used to determine the \uv-grid spacing in standard imaging. \item The antenna signal is calibrated using the holographic gain pattern so antennas of any size and type can be used---we are no longer constrained to using $\lambda/2$ dipoles.
-Correspondingly the \uv-spacing of the grid can be much larger, greatly reducing the correlation load for many arrays. \item The output image has the equivalent information of the FX or XF correlator visibilities, allowing precision deconvolution and polarimetry.
-In addition, some of the artifacts seen in traditional imaging correlators such as non-coplanar baselines and anti-aliasing can be mitigated by using the appropriate gridding kernel within the MOFF correlator. \end{enumerate}
+The gridding operation produces the regularly spaced input needed by a spatial FFT---the antennas can be arranged in any pattern. \item The grid spacing can be chosen to match the FOV and science case, using the same considerations used to determine the \uv-grid spacing in standard imaging. \item The antenna signal is calibrated using the holographic gain pattern so antennas of any size and type can be used, including heterogenous arrays, and naturally accounts for antenna-to-antenna variations. \item The output image has the equivalent information of the FX or XF correlator visibilities, allowing precision deconvolution and polarimetry. \end{enumerate}